schilling-group/QIO/README.md

 ![qio_logo](https://github.com/schilling-group/QIO/assets/79213502/6cca564e-4cd3-47f3-9582-330333fe2b92)

 This project realizes orbital optimization using quantum information tools.
-It encompasses a specific scheme designed for active space optimization (QICAS) and general quantum information-assisted orbital optimization (QIO).
+It encompasses a specific scheme designed for active space optimization (QICAS) and general quantum information-assisted orbital optimization.

 ## Installation
 First clone or download it.
 Then use